Foo-Manroot/foo-manroot.github.io/about.md

 if somebody wants to create a team or looks for members, just contact me (info is on the footer) and I'll be happy to colaborate.

+Also, you can check my profile on keybase:
+	{% include icon-keybase.html username="Foo_Manroot" %}

 ### About the blog
 The main topics on this page will be revolving around cybersecurity stuff; but maybe